SURGroup/UQpy/docs/source/surrogates_doc.rst

 The equation may be under-, well-, or over-determined.
 In the context of Polynomial Chaos Expansion (PCE) the computed vector corresponds to the polynomial coefficients.
 The above method can be used from the class ``PolyChaosLstsq``.

-PolyChaosLstsq Class Descriptions
+LeastSquares Class Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. autoclass:: UQpy.Surrogates.PolyChaosLstsq
+.. autoclass:: UQpy.surrogates.polynomial_chaos.PolyChaosLstsq
     :members: